XpiritBV/azure-container-apps-workshop/labs/using-dapr-locally.md

 - [Initializing Dapr](https://docs.dapr.io/getting-started/install-dapr-selfhost/)

-Finally make sure to use the 'src/globo-tickets-dapr' sources for this lab.

 ## 2. Running an application with the Dapr sidecar locally

 There are multiple ways to start the Dapr sidecar together with your application: